Pinafore/cl1-hw/logreg/readme.md

     - With the appropriate flag, use the *df* vector rather than *x* in the update
     - Show the effect in your analysis document
 3. Modify the _sg update_ function to perform lazy regularized updates.
+    - Show the effect in your analysis document

 Caution: When implementing extra credit, make sure your implementation of the regular algorithms doesn't change.